serverless/serverless/docs/commands.md

 ##### sub-command `create`

-Creates one or both of the following in the `back/aws_modules` folder:
+Creates one or both of the following in the `back/aws_modules` folder.
+Default is to create both:

 * A lambda function in the `back/aws_modules` folder with basic scaffolding.
 * An API gateway configuration